Polkadot Roadmap Roundup

 The novel governance system is scheduled to be deployed on Kusama at the beginning of Q4 2022 (most likely with runtime upgrade v.0.9.30).
 The proposal to deploy the new model will be proposed to the community and needs to be voted on and approved in the referenda queue by token holders.

-The Common Good Parachains team has been working on final testing for a new parachain, Polkadot Collectives.
+The System Parachains team has been working on final testing for a new parachain, Polkadot Collectives.
 This parachain will be home to numerous collectives that form in the service of the Polkadot network, including the aforementioned Technical Fellowship after its incubation phase on the Kusama Relay Chain.

 The first collective expected to launch is the Polkadot Alliance, a community initiative to create an on-chain body to defend fair use of the Polkadot brand and open source code.